Berliet GR/TR: First generation

 Fitted with the 1957 Relaxe fixed cab, the first model in this series was the GRK10 (and TRK10 tractor) with a 19-tonne GVWR.
 The initial version had the gear shifter mounted on the dash and was fitted with a 9.5-litre diesel inline-six.
 This engine, the M 620Z, was built under a license from German MAN.
 The heavier 12.0-litre GR12 and TR12 (M 635 engine) were added in 1964.
 Maximum power outputs were listed in SAE by Berliet and were marginally higher than DIN ratings.
 The first 9.5-litre engine developed a claimed 180 hp-metric; after a 1968 update (M 620P), power increased to 192 hp-metric.
 The 12.0-litre engine initially produced 240 hp-metric at 2,200 rpm – examples exported to Germany had identical specifications but were rated 228 PS.
 The updated version of this engine used in the GR/TR250 has a claimed 250 hp-metric.
 These post-1968 models were marketed as the GR/TR200 and 250, although they were still officially listed as the GR/TR10 and 12 with the Service des Mines.

 There was also a lower-rated version of the GR10/TR10 with a maximum load of 10 tonnes, intended for European export markets where the weight limit was lower than in France.
 These models were called the GF12/TF12; only thirty examples were built.
-Berliet consistently lobbied the French government to retain the more permissive 13-tonne limit to protect their market share from import competition.
+Berliet consistently lobbied the French government to retain the more permissive 13-tonne limit to protect its market share from import competition.
 Models on a 6×4 chassis were denoted by a trailing letter "H" (GRH/TRH).
 Certain models from the first generation, such as the TR250, were kept in production alongside the next generation until 1973.